William Booth: Later years

-William Booth died at age 83 on 20 August 1912 (or, in Salvationist parlance, was Promoted to Glory) at his home in Hadley Wood, London.
+Booth died at age 83 on 20 August 1912 (or, in Salvationist parlance, was Promoted to Glory) at his home in Hadley Wood, London.
 His body lay in state for three days at Clapton Congress Hall where 150,000 people filed past his casket.
 On 27 August 1912, Booth's funeral service was held at Olympia London where 40,000 people attended, including Queen Mary, who sat almost unrecognised far to the rear of the great hall.
 In a letter to Bramwell Booth, King George V wrote: "The nation has lost a great organizer and the poor a whole-hearted and sincere friend."
 United States President William Taft wrote "[Booth's] long life and great talents were dedicated to the noble work of helping the poor and weak and giving them another chance to attain success and happiness."
-Media agencies around the world reported on Booth's death, including the Daily Express in the United Kingdom, The South African in South Africa, the Globe and Mail in Canada, and the New York Times in the United States.
+Media agencies around the world reported on Booth's death, including the Daily Express in the United Kingdom, The South African in South Africa, The Globe and Mail in Canada, and The New York Times in the United States.

 Booth's funeral procession began at the Salvation Army's international headquarters as 10,000 uniformed Salvationists fell in behind.
 Forty Salvation Army brass bands played the "Dead March" from Handel's Saul as the vast procession set off.
 He was buried with his wife Catherine (died 1890) in Abney Park Cemetery, the main London burial ground for 19th-century non-conformists.